-Set realistic expectations.
+Set realistic expectations

 Regulatory and legislative organisations will expect organisations to recognise the importance of their digital assets but the acknowledgement that digital risk management is still in its infancy means that you could be ahead of the curve.

-Be proactive.
+Be proactive

 Proactively prevent issues - don't wait for the proverbial to hit the fan.
 By having a robust risk management policy and procedures in place you'll be able to detect, report and address issues that are important.
-After all, prevention is better than having to continually fire fight problems.
+After all prevention is better than having to continually firefight problems.

-Digital risk management requires digital solutions.
-By creating a clear data collection and reporting process based around a suitable toolset, you'll be able to profile the risk of assets and use the information to compare value - therefore optimising the risk and reward balance.
+By creating a clear data collection process in your business you'll be able to profile the risk of assets and use the information to compare value - therefore optimising the risk and reward balance.

-Overall, remember those producing digital assets never envisioned that they would one day have to comply with the growing regulatory demands that modern businesses now face.
+Overall remember those producing digital assets never envisioned that they would one day have to comply to the growing regulatory demands that modern businesses now face.
 If you want to be successful in motivating your entire organisation into being compliant remember to keep things simple, educate and collaborate.
 By getting all employees to appreciate the associated benefits of risk management you'll be more likely to succeed in implementing and maintaining your digital assets.
-RC